majacQ/circleci-docs/jekyll/_cci2/deployment-examples.md

 Before deploying to Google Cloud Platform, you will need to authorize the Google Cloud SDK and set default configuration settings.
 Refer to the [Authorizing the Google Cloud SDK]({{ site.baseurl }}/2.0/google-auth/) document for full details.

-### Using Google Cloud Orbs
+### Using Google Cloud orbs
 {:.no_toc}

-There are several Google Cloud orbs available in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) that you can use to simplify your deployments.
-For example, the [Google Kubernetes Engine (GKE) orb](https://circleci.com/orbs/registry/orb/circleci/gcp-gke#usage-publish-and-rollout-image) has a pre-built job to build and publish a Docker image, and roll the image out to a GKE cluster, as follows:
+There are several Google Cloud orbs available in the [CircleCI Orbs Registry](https://circleci.com/developer/orbs) that you can use to simplify your deployments.
+For example, the [Google Kubernetes Engine (GKE) orb](https://circleci.com/developer/orbs/orb/circleci/gcp-gke#usage-publish-and-rollout-image) has a pre-built job to build and publish a Docker image, and roll the image out to a GKE cluster, as follows:

 {% raw %}